Source of Income Discrimination in Washington State

 2. Reimbursement of lost Rental Income:

-Reimbursement may also include up to fourteen days of lost rental income from the date of offer of housing to the applicant whose housing subsidy program was conditioned on the rental property passing inspection until move in by that applicant or delays resulting from the inspection.
+Reimbursement may also include up to fourteen days of lost rental income from the date of offer of

 3. Reimbursement for lost rent and/or damages resulting from renting to a low-income tenant using a subsidy: